| |

 1. 4-Stitch Cable (To The Right)⁣

-• For symmetry work on a multiple of 7+3 sts + 1 edge st on each side.⁣
+• For symmetry, work on a multiple of 7+3 sts + 1 edge st on each side.⁣

-• I co 25 sts for the sample.⁣
+• I cast on 25 sts for the sample.⁣

 • 1st row (right side of work): K1 (edge), *P3, K4*, rep from * to * to last 4 sts, P3 then K1 (edge).⁣